qltd/knight-wallace/wp-content/plugins/hummingbird-performance/readme.txt

 ★★★★★ <br>
 “Hummingbird took me from 32 to 84 on Google page speed plus made my site 50% faster on GTmetrix!” - <a href="https://premium.wpmudev.org/profile/nicolastergiopoulos">Nicolas</a>

+★★★★★ <br>
+“I just built a real bloated sack of crap of a WP site, and after configuring Hummingbird and letting it do its thing, the site is actually *fast* — much faster than it has any right to be...I’m impressed.” - <a href="https://wordpress.org/support/topic/better-than-i-deserve-2/">Cacarr</a>

 = Minification =

 Did you know that the more files you add to your site’s the header, the slower it will load?
 With Hummingbird, you can easily customize the load position of your files to increase your page speed.